Azure

 • There are two agents – the ‘Azure AD Password Protection DC agent’ and the ‘Azure AD Password Protection proxy service’.
 Both can be downloaded here.

-• The ‘Azure AD Password Protection proxy service’ needs to be installed on all Domain Controllers (DCs), but the ‘Azure AD Password Protection proxy service’ only needs to be installed somewhere once.
+• The ‘Azure AD Password Protection DC agent’ needs to be installed on all Domain Controllers (DCs), but the ‘Azure AD Password Protection proxy service’ only needs to be installed somewhere once.
 You CAN install it on a Domain Controller, and you can install it on ALL Domain Controllers, but Microsoft highlighted this as a potential security risk allowing any DC internet access.
 At least two installs of this is recommended for redundancy.

 • The ‘Azure AD Password Protection proxy service’ can’t be installed alongside (on the same server) as ‘Azure AD App Proxy Service’ – which is probably the same utility server you’d think of putting this on.